-Stephanie Kovalchik earned a Ph.D. and M.S. in Biostatistics from the University of Californa at Los Angeles.
-She received a B.S. in Biology from the California Institute of Technology.
-Kovalchik has methodological expertise in absolute risk prediction, risk stratification, regression modeling, survey methods, meta-analysis, and hierarchical modeling.
+Stephanie Ann Kovalchik is an associate statistician at the RAND Corporation and a professor at the Pardee RAND Graduate School.
+She has methodological expertise in absolute risk prediction, risk stratification, regression modeling, survey methods, meta-analysis, and hierarchical modeling.
 She is also an experienced R programmer and software developer, with a particular interest in designing software for statistical modeling and data visualization.

 From 2011 to 2013, Kovalchik was a fellow at the National Cancer Institute, where she worked with randomized, observational, and survey study designs to develop cancer prediction models.
 This included a thyroid cancer prediction model for childhood cancer survivors and a model to predict the risk of lung-cancer death in smokers.
 She is interested in using such prediction tools to identify high-risk patient populations and evaluate the utility of health care programs that target interventions according to risk.
 Kovalchik earned a Ph.D. in biostatistics from the University of California, Los Angeles.

 Kovalchik SA, Varadhan R, Weiss CO., "Assessing heterogeneity of treatment effect in a clinical trial with the proportional interactions model," Statistics in Medicine, 2013 (forthcoming)

 Kovalchik SA, Pfeiffer R., "Population-based absolute risk estimation with survey data.," Lifetime Data Analysis, 2013 (forthcoming)